zrythm/libaudec/README.md

 resampling audio files, based on Robin Gareus' `audio_decoder` code (https://github.com/x42/silan/tree/master/audio_decoder)

+This library is meant to be linked in statically to larger projects.

+# Usage

+Use `#include <audec/ad.h>` in your C/C++ project and add a dependency to the library using the pkg-config name `audec`.

+# Building

+To build only:

+    meson build
+    ninja -C build

+Installation:

+    ninja -C build install

 # License
 libaudec is released under the GNU LGPLv3+.
 See the file COPYING for more details.
 Some files, where